lhera155/marking/submission-checklist.md

 *Before starting, I have opened my browser in **Mobile M mode** (375px wide).*

 #### Login Page
-- [ ] When logged out, if I go to `/`, I see an empty login form that lets me request an OTP using either a cell number or email address.[1,2]
+- [x] When logged out, if I go to `/`, I see an empty login form that lets me request an OTP using either a cell number or email address.[1,2]
-- [ ] When I enter an unknown user's email/phone, a clear error message appears and the modal does not.
+- [B] When I enter an unknown user's email/phone, a clear error message appears and the modal does not.
 [4]
 - [ ] When I enter a known user's email/phone, the OTP modal appears.
 [3]
 - [ ] I can close the OTP modal without logging in, and it has no negative effect.
 [3]
 - [ ] If I enter an incorrect OTP in the modal, a clear error message is shown within the modal, and I can try again.
 [6]